 National Trends selling a business in 2019: What they mean to you

-The questions range from the value of businesses being sold, how many businesses are listed for sale and what percentage of businesses are selling.
+The questions from their survey covers the value of businesses for sale, how many businesses are for sale, what percentage of businesses are selling and more.

 Here is a look at some of their data points and what’s happening in the market during the second quarter of 2019.

-Active Listings for the second quarter of 2019
+Active businesses for sale for the second quarter of 2019

 - As the data above shows, for the second quarter of 2019 there were 42,097 businesses for sale.